ChaunceyKiwi/CMPT300-Assignment/Assignment3/readme.md

 	* **/make/Makefile**

 ### How to run the program
-To run the prgram in /src/simulation.h.c, take following steps:
+To run the program in /src/simulation.h.c, take following steps:

 ```
 cd make; make;